ZwirekPL/JPP-business-card/README.md

 The first website written by me as part of learning frontend.
 A business card page that was supposed to have a simple HTML structure and basic JS elements.

+Detailingownia is a company dealing with professional car cosmetics.

 ## Features